 Here are the items you need to make sure you understand, know how to use, and make the right decisions:

-- DRM- or otherwise known as Digital Rights Media and this option helps protect your book from being pirated.
+- DRM (Digital Rights Management).
+This option helps protect your book from being pirated.
 Unfortunately, it is not a perfect system, and there are people who can remove this protection quite easily.
 You can read our posts about DRM and what you need to know about book copyright for the full scope.

 - Kobo Plus- this is the next step after DRM, and when you allow it to be placed on your work, it allows people from Belgium and the Netherlands to access your book through a subscription service.
 The royalties you get will be at a different and lower rate than your regular royalties.
 Plus, there is no exclusivity clause in this option like there is with Kindle.